jamiljami/inequality_ai/1_literature_review/5_Governments/27_ILO_2020/a_review.md

 # Source 27

 # "The Future of Work in the Digital Economy" (ILO, 2020)
-- Source: International Labour Organization
+- Source: International Labour Organization (UN)
 - Focus: Global labor standards in automated workplaces
 - Key Finding: Need for new labor protections in gig economy and automated work